frochet/draft-rochet-reverso-for-quic/draft-frochet-quicwg-reverso-for-quic.md

 # Frame Formats

 Frames' structure written on the wire is altered in this QUIC version to support a backward processing of QUIC packets.
-With the exception of the ACK frame, all the other frames are straightforward to adapt from
+All the other frames are straightforward to adapt from {{RFC9000}}.
+Essentially, on
-{{RFC9000}}.
-Essentially, on {{RFC9000}}, each frame begins with a Frame Type followed by additional type-dependent fields, and is represented as this:
+{{RFC9000}}, each frame begins with a Frame Type followed by additional type-dependent fields, and is represented as this:

 ~~~
 Frame {